-For the same reason, the submenu Site Configuration is visible only to the few users in the super-BOT admin role, and hence is not shown in the figure.
+Note that the list of submenus does not include Site Configuration.
+The reason is that the submenu is accessible only to the few users in the super-BOT admin role.
 From earlier sections, you can see that BOT is designed to serve diverse organizations, including hospitals, elderly care facilities, and other types of health facilities and care facilities in general.
 Many of its features can be configured and customized according to the site configuration of the system to meet the needs and preferences of the organization served by the system.
 Site Configuration provides the tools for this purpose.
 These tools are not needed after the system is set up.
-Detail on site configuration can be found in BOT GSG.
+Details on site configuration can be found in BOT GSG.

 - User accounts: BOT Admin menu contains essential tools for managing users: Your BOT account was created by someone with authorization to do the task using the User accounts tool provided here.
-This someone may be your charge nurse or head, who can create/delete accounts of users in your department.
+This someone may be your charge nurse or head if the role-based access control is set up to grant them the privilege to create/delete accounts of users in your department.
 A user in the BOT Admin role can create/delete accounts of users in all covered areas. - Roles and permissions: Invariably over time, there will be need to revise the underlying role-based access control model, that is, revise the views of data and privileges to use tools for users with different roles, add or delete roles, and so on.
 Roles and permissions submenu provides supports for these tasks.
-This submenu is accessible to BOT administrators only. - Device assignments: Most likely, for each shift every day, your charge nurse or head assigns all patients in your covered area to nurses on service during the shift.
+This submenu is accessible to BOT administrators only.

+- Device assignments: Most likely, for each shift every day, your charge nurse or head assigns all patients in your covered area to nurses on service during the shift.
 This common practice has shown to improve quality of patient care and reduce nurses' workload and stress.
 A similar approach to device management can also help to reduce the time and effort spent on accounting for all devices during shift changes.
 Device assignments is a tool to support this practice.
 Your charge nurse or head can use it to partition all the devices of your department into a number of disjoint subsets.
 The subsets are called device assignments.
 Device assignments can also be imported via a file.
 Device assignments thus generated can be viewed by all care providers of your department and made available for selection by nurses on service under the Assignment submenu of Operation Supports. - Patient assignments: Similarly, patient assignments are disjoint subsets of all patients in your covered area.
 They may be generated on HIS (Hospital Information System).
 In that case, the assignments can be downloaded to BOT.
 This approach is infeasible when BOT is not allowed to access to HIS.
 For this reason, BOT provides the tools in this submenu.
 Similar to Device assignments, the tools here enable charge nurse or head to generate and revise patient assignments and make them available for selection by care providers of the covered area.